Please Wait a Moment

 Responsibilities & Functions

-• Developing additional educational offerings beyond traditional courses, such as webinars, to maximize learning opportunities
+• Monitor market trends to identify topics for additional educational offerings to maximize learning opportunities

-• Recruiting high-level instructors and subject matter experts to develop, update, and teach courses
+• Recruit and/or recommend high-level instructors and subject matter experts to assist in the development, updating, and teaching of LANDU® courses

 Future Leaders Committee